fediverse-devnet/feditest/README.md

-# Feditest: test federated protocols such as those in the Fediverse
+# `feditest`: test federated protocols such as those in the Fediverse

 This repo contains: